-Two months after his birth in August 1740, Ivan Antonovich was declared Russian Emperor after the death of his great aunt Empress Anna.
-The intrigues of the Russian court meant that Ivan’s reign was short and was followed by two decades of incarceration.
+Two months after his birth in August 1740, Ivan Antonovich was declared Russian emperor after the death of his great aunt Empress Anna.
+The intrigues of the Russian court meant that Ivan’s reign was short and followed by two decades of incarceration.

 Royal turmoil characterized Russia in the 17th century, and you almost need a schematic to keep up with the twists and turns.
-It boils down to two branches of the same family at war with one another.
+It boils down to two branches of the same family at war.

 After a couple of short-lived rulers, Anna, the daughter of Ivan V, succeeded to the throne.
 Upon her death in 1740, the infant Ivan VI became emperor, with his parents acting as regents.

-But, Peter the Great’s branch of the family was lurking in the background.
+But, Peter the Great’s family branch was lurking in the background.
 On the night of November 25, 1741, Elizabeth, Peter’s daughter, made her move.

 Arrest in the Winter Palace